Back to Fact Sheets

 SCATR is generally limited to non-transuranic sources with commercial disposal access.
 This program is limited to discrete radioactive material (sealed sources or vials, but not scaled pipe or other diffuse material), whether naturally occurring, or accelerator or reactor produced; but does not include transuranic/actinide-series isotopes since these transuranic sealed sources are recovered directly by OSRP.
 Radium sources and license-exempt sources can be collected from all states.
 Other radioactive materials can be collected from states that have access to a commercial low-level waste disposal facility through the low-level waste compact system.
 Examples of items that would be eligible for SCATR, include:

-• Cesium-137 Brachytherapy Sources
+- Cesium-137 Brachytherapy Sources

-• Radium-226 Brachytherapy Sources
+- Radium-226 Brachytherapy Sources

-• Strontium Eye Applicators
+- Strontium Eye Applicators

-• Long Half-Life Industrial Sources
+- Long Half-Life Industrial Sources

-• Small Calibration Sources
+- Small Calibration Sources

 SCATR Participation

-Interested parties must register candidate sources for the SCATR program by visiting OSRP.
-Once the source data is registered, OSRP will forward the information to CRCPD for round-up consideration.
-State regulatory authorities or a consultant firm may assist with the registration if needed.
-SCATR source collection timeframes and costs depend on several factors such as the distances between participants in the round-up area.
-Licensees are encouraged to register all unwanted radioactive sealed sources with OSRP for recovery consideration.
+Although OSRP is not involved in SCATR removals, interested parties must register candidate sources for the SCATR program through OSRP.
+Once the source data is provided, OSRP shares the data with CRCPD for round-up consideration.
+State regulatory authorities or a consultant firm may assist source owners with registration if needed.
+SCATR source collection timeframes and costs depend on several factors such as the distances between participants in the round-up area and funding.
+Licensees are encouraged to register all unwanted radioactive sealed sources with OSRP for SCATR recovery consideration.
 If neither the CRCPD or OSRP are able to recover the sources directly, staff can often identify other options that may be helpful.
-For example, brokers can easily assist with disposal of radioactive sources that are below license-exempt activity limits.
-Please note that registration does not imply nor guarantee that either CRCPD or OSRP can assist with removal/disposition of all radioactive material.
+For example, brokers can assist with disposal of radioactive sources that are below license-exempt activity limits.